anotherRedbeard/web-api-demo-container/README.md

 2. buildImage
     - Builds the container and tags the image
 3. deploy
-    - Part of this solution is a UI (Blazor client app) that connects to this todo api.
+    - While this repo is only for the `todo` api, there is [another repo](https://github.com/anotherRedbeard/blazor-demo-container) that creates a UI (Blazor client app) that connects to this todo api.
 The first part of this stage is to get that URL so we can add it to the CORS list.
     - Next we use a `sed` script to replace variables in the AKS deployment file so it can be dynamic to use the container image we just built.
     - Finally we use the deployment file to setup the deployment in AKS